-- A rubric gives you concrete, specific descriptions for levels of success Use rubrics to evaluate your outputs, outcomes, values - They provide the context to give and receive feedback. - They help us frame evaluation as a function of our organizational priorities, not the evaluation tools. - They contain what matters to our organizations.
-We can come back to them to guide our Mission Time. - Level 4 gives you something to strive for.

-Once you have described it, you will begin to figure out ways to achieve it
+- Give you concrete, specific descriptions for levels of success Use rubrics to evaluate your outputs, outcomes, values - Provide the context to give and receive feedback. - Frame evaluation as a function of our organizational priorities, not the evaluation tools. - Be an archive or record of what matters to our organizations.
+We can come back to them to guide our Mission Time. - Describe your aspirational level of success.
+Level 4 gives you something to strive for. - Once you have described it, you will begin to figure out ways to achieve it